kactus2/kactus2dev/README.md

 This will start an interactive Python interpreter for executing series of commands.
 Kactus2 IP-XACT data is readable and modifiable through the provided interafaces.
 Interface documentation will be added later here.
+Example scripts can be found in PythonAPI/ExampleScripts directory.

 Kactus2 supports the following general command-line options:
 * `-c, --no-gui`: Run in command-line mode without the GUI.